České Lhotice: Etymology

 The initial name of the village was just Lhotice.
 The name was derived from the personal name Lhota, meaning 'the village of Lhota's people'.
-The personal name was derived from Lhota, which is a common Czech toponymy, and denoted a person originating from Lhota.
+The personal name was derived from Lhota, which is a common Czech toponym, and denoted a person originating from Lhota.
 From the 16th century, the village was called České Lhotice (meaning 'Czech Lhotices') to distinguing it from the nearby village of the same name that began to be called Německá Lhotice ('German Lhotice'; today Nové Lhotice, part of Liboměřice) Until 1930, the village was divided into two parts, hence the plural form of the name.

 Geography

 Trhová Kamenice is located about 11 km south of Chrudim and 20 km south of Pardubice.
 It lies in the Iron Mountains and in the eponymous protected landscape area.
 The highest point is at 573 m above sea level.
 The Chrudimka River flows along the northern municipal border.
 Křižanovice I Reservoir is built here on the river.